Banditas231/Custom-Quests/README.md

 I hope you like this ...

 New quests added: Hunt animals and another for killing eAi.
 You need change reward for your likings

+I keep my files updated, so people can use correct and working files.
+Last updated 04/12/2024